Parker Retzlaff: 2026

 On November 7, 2025, it was announced that Retzlaff will join Viking Motorsports for the 2026 season, driving the No. 99 Chevrolet.

-NASCAR Camping World Truck Series
+NASCAR Craftsman Truck Series

 On September 26, 2022, it was revealed that Retzlaff would make his NASCAR Camping World Truck Series debut at Talladega Superspeedway, driving the No. 20 for Young's Motorsports.

 NASCAR Cup Series

 On May 30, 2024, it was originally announced that Retzlaff would make his NASCAR Cup Series debut at Daytona International Speedway in August, driving the No. 62 Chevrolet for Beard Motorsports.
 However, on August 5, 2024, it was announced that Retzlaff would drive the No. 66 for MBM Motorsports during the Cook Out 400 at Richmond Raceway, as he was required to make a non-superspeedway start before Daytona.
 Retzlaff started 37th and finished 35th, six laps down.
-At the 2024 Coke Zero Sugar 400, Retzlaff scored an impressive seventh place finish after pushing Harrison Burton to the lead under an overtime finish.
+At the 2024 Coke Zero Sugar 400, Retzlaff scored an impressive seventh-place finish after pushing Harrison Burton to the lead under an overtime finish.